AzureAD/azure-activedirectory-library-for-nodejs/README.md

 # Windows Azure Active Directory Authentication Library (ADAL) for Node.js
 The ADAL for node.js library makes it easy for node.js applications to authenticate to AAD in order to access AAD protected web resources.
 It supports 3 authentication modes shown in the quickstart code below.

+## Versions
+Current version - 0.1.22
+Minimum recommended version - 0.1.22
+You can find the changes for each version in the [change log](https://github.com/AzureAD/azure-activedirectory-library-for-nodejs/blob/master/changelog.txt).

 ## Samples and Documentation

 [We provide a full suite of sample applications and documentation on GitHub](https://github.com/AzureADSamples) to help you get started with learning the Azure Identity system.
 This includes tutorials for native clients such as Windows, Windows Phone, iOS, OSX, Android, and Linux.
 We also provide full walkthroughs for authentication flows such as OAuth2, OpenID Connect, Graph API, and other awesome features.